InformationThis is a featured page

 “It was not easy for a person brought up in the ways of classical thermodynamics to come around to the idea that gain of entropy eventually is nothing more nor less than loss of information.”

-In the 1940s, Hungarian chemical engineer John Neumann suggested to American engineer Claude Shannon that he should called information by the name ‘entropy’ as the reasoning that the equations are similar (they both are in logarithmic form) and that nobody knows what entropy really is, so in a debate you will always have the advantage.
+In 1939-1940 Hungarian chemical engineer John Neumann suggested to American engineer Claude Shannon that he should called information by the name ‘entropy’ as the reasoning that the equations are similar (they both are in logarithmic form) and that nobody knows what entropy really is, so in a debate you will always have the advantage.
 In 1948, Shannon took Neumann’s advice and in his famous paper "A Mathematical Theory of Communication", would credit this derivation by Hartley as being the point at which the logarithmic function became the natural choice for information and in the same paper, to the ire of many thermodynamicists, equate Hartley's 1928 telegraph "system" model with that of Clausius' 1865 heat engine "system" model.
 In short, Shannon, using a similar formulation to that above, declared that H, being a measure of information, choice, and uncertainty, is the same H as used in statistical mechanics, specifically the H in Boltzmann's famous H theorem, concluding with: [10]

 “We shall call H the entropy of the set of probabilities.”